sonofthort/Ascension-Game-Master-Glossary/README.md

 - __Rise of Vigil (expansion)__
   - A game expansion.
 - __Rune (resource)__
-  - (Depicted by a silvery triangle icon) Runes are one of the two main resources in the world of Ascension.
+  - (_Depicted by a silver triangle icon_) Runes are one of the two main resources in the world of Ascension.
 Runes are used to acquire Heroes and Constructs so you can add them to your deck.
 - __Serenity (keyword)__
   - Cards with Serenity have additional effects that occur if the player has no cards in their discard pile.
 - __Set__